Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-antlet/thesis.md

     )
 ```

-This code segment creates a visitor class that uses node metadata to locate specified identifiers as well as their line and column numbers.
-Later in the tool's source code is a metadata wrapper that is used to associate metadata with its module.

 ### 3.2.4 Spacy

 Spacy is a Python library for advanced NLP (Natural Language Processing).
 NamePy leverages its POS (Part of Speech) tagging for its grammar analysis feature.
 The functions and limitations of this approach are discussed later in the chapter.

 ## 3.3 Identifiers Analyzed

+The four types of identifiers that NamePy analyzes are listed as follows:

 - Assignment Statement Variables
 - Function Definitions
 - Class Definitions
 - Function Parameters

-The four types of identifiers that NamePy analyzes are listed in the table above.
-Given that NamePy is designed for novice developers, it is not important for it to look towards every possible type of identifier.
-The list is comprised of the very common types that would be seen in most novice level source code.
+Given that NamePy is designed for novice developers, it is not important that it looks towards every possible type of identifier.
+The list is comprised of the very common types that would be seen in most examples of novice level source code.
 For the sake of simplicity and feasibility, the only type of variable that is analyzed is that which is declared in an assignment statement.
 Limitations of this approach are discussed later in the chapter.
 Function definitions with parameters as well as class definitions are very commonly seen amongst the Python language as a whole.

 ## 3.4 Features

+The four major features that NamePy consists of are listed as follows:

 - Analyze Identifier Length
 - Analyze Identifier Grammar
 - Check for Associated Comments and Docstrings
 - Error Evaluation Score

-The table above lists the four major features that NamePy consists of.

 ### 3.4.1 Identifier Length

-Conditional statements in the functions for each type of identifier require names to be no less than 4 characters in length and restrict names from being more than 30 characters in length.
+Conditional statements in the functions for each type of identifier (1) Require names to be no less than 4 characters in length and (2) Restrict names from being more than 30 characters in length.
 The exception for identifier names being less than 4 characters is described in section 3.4.3.
 The minimum and maximum numbers for this feature were determined by analyzing the study performed by Wang et al..
 Regarding the minimum character length, in the study, out of the 36 combined library and textbook averages of identifier lengths, the lowest average found was a singular instance of 3.0 characters [@Wang].
-Every other average length resulted in values higher than 3.0, with overall averages ranging from approximately 5.0-12.0 [@Wang].
-Regarding the maximum, the charts often maxed out at 20+ characters in length, with one chart maxing out at 30+ characters [@Wang].
-Given the nature of the `+` symbol as well as the inclusion of values with 30+ characters due to sufficient data, I determined that 30 characters is an adequate maximum length.
+Every other average length resulted in values higher than 3.0, with overall averages ranging from approximately 5.0-12.0 characters [@Wang].
+Regarding the maximum character length, the charts often maxed out at 20+ characters in length, with one chart maxing out at 30+ characters [@Wang].
+Given the nature of the `+` symbol as well as the inclusion of values with 30+ characters (due to sufficient data in the study), 30 characters was determined to be an adequate maximum length.
 Figures 1-4 seen in chapter 1 display examples of the results used to make these determinations.
 As it was discussed in section 2.2, the idea of longer identifiers equating to more descriptive names has some truth, but a line should be drawn.
-I determined this maximum based on the data from professional-level libraries and textbooks leveraged in the study by Wang et al..
+This maximum was determined based on the data from professional-level libraries and textbooks leveraged in the study by Wang et al..

 ### 3.4.2 Identifier Grammar

 NamePy uses a grammatical feature with identifiers that determines their POS (Part-of-Speech).
 To do this, identifiers are first broken down into separate words based on their naming style.
-For the sake of feasibility, it must be assumed that each identifier is conforming to its standardized naming style according to PEP8.
-This means that variables, function definitions and function parameters should adhere to snake_case while class definitions should adhere to PascalCase.
-NamePy does not check for this because it is not considered to be a stylistic tool.
+For the sake of feasibility, it must be assumed that each identifier is conforming to its standardized naming style according to [PEP8](https://peps.python.org/pep-0008/).
+This means that variables, function definitions and function parameters should adhere to the `snake_case` convention while class definitions should adhere to the `PascalCase` convention.
+NamePy does not check for naming style because it is not considered to be a stylistic tool.
 Another linter such as `pylint` may be used to ensure correct PEP8 naming standards.
-Given the assumptions made, snake_case identifiers are split into separate words by their underscores while PascalCase identifiers are split into separate words by their uppercase letters.
-They are appended to a list which is then iterated through.
+Given the assumptions made, `snake_case` identifiers are divided by their underscores into separate words while `PascalCase` identifiers are divided by their uppercase letters.
+Each word is appended to a list to which iteration is performed.
 With Spacy's natural language processing and with conditional logic, NamePy determines if any of the words in the list match the suggested part of speech.

 ![Part-of-speech patterns in a dataset of identifiers [@Newman].](images/pos-table.png)

 Figure 5 shows a table from the study of grammar patterns in source code identifiers by Newman et al. This study was used to determine the parts-of-speech that NamePy searches for in the 4 different types of identifiers.
 Newman et al. state that "Function identifiers are more likely to contain a verb and be represented by a verb phrase.
 Attribute, parameter, and declaration-statement identifiers typically have singular noun-phrase grammar patterns" [@Newman].
 In the same way, based on the table, class names also typically have singular noun-phrase grammar patterns.
-Because of these findings, NamePy looks to see if any verbs exist in function names and if any nouns exist in the 3 other types of identifiers.
-If those parts-of-speech are not found, NamePy will produce an error.
+Because of these findings, NamePy looks to see if any verbs exist in function names and if any nouns exist in the 3 remaining types of identifiers.
+If those parts-of-speech are not found, NamePy will produce a warning.
 Given that the feature is based on the top POS of each type of identifier, this makes it nonabsolute.
 Developers can use identifier names that contain other parts-of-speech (as can be seen in Figure 5) without losing validity.
 NamePy is not intended to force certain parts-of-speech, but rather make suggestions based on common grammar patterns.
 Most commonly, identifiers should conform to this feature's standards, but there are exceptions when it is not necessary.
-In addition to this, limitations of Spacy's POS tagging are discussed later in the chapter.
+In addition to this, limitations of Spacy's POS tagging are discussed in section 3.4.6.

 ### 3.4.3 Comments and Docstrings

-NamePy handles cases where identifiers are less than 4 characters in length by looking at their corresponding docstring or above-comment.
+NamePy handles cases where identifiers are 3 or less characters in length by looking at their corresponding docstring or comment.
 For variables, a comment on the line directly above the declaration is searched.
 For function names, parameter names and class names, the corresponding docstring is searched.
 When NamePy determines that the length of an identifier is too short, it first checks to see if the identifier is named inside the associated comment/docstring before producing an error.
-If it is named, no error is thrown.
-If it is not named, an error will be thrown that advises the user to either lengthen the identifier or mention it in a corresponding comment/docstring.
+If it is directly named, no error is thrown.
+If it is not directly named, an error will be thrown that advises the user to either lengthen the identifier or directly name it in a corresponding comment/docstring.
 The reasoning behind this stems from the fact that there are some names that are sufficient or necessary to consist of 3 or less characters.
-This is an acceptable practice so long as the identifier is still adequately described.
-Thus, if the name itself is not descriptive, the comment/docstring should be.
+This is an acceptable practice so long as the identifier is still adequately descriptive.
+Thus, if a name itself is not descriptive, the comment/docstring should be.
 Section 2.5 quoted Takang et al. when it was stated in their study that "if the comments did not provide any new information that is not already conveyed in the identifier names, then the effect would be insignificant considering that exactly one of them would do just as well" [@Takang].
 The takeaway from this information is that comments are only significant when they present new information.
-Therefore, if an identifier is descriptive on its own, then a comment is not needed to describe it again.
-On the other hand, if an identifier is not descriptive, a comment is needed to do so, effectively leveraging only one source of description.
+Therefore, if a variable is descriptive enough on its own, then a comment is not needed to describe it again.
+In addition, if a function name, function parameter or class name is descriptive enough, then a docstring that directly mentions it is not needed to describe it again.
+On the other hand, if an identifier is not descriptive, a comment/docstring is needed to directly do so, effectively leveraging only one source of description.

 ### 3.4.4 Evaluation Score

-The final feature of NamePy takes into account all of the errors produced by the three other features.
-When a file is evaluated by the tool, a score out of 10.00 is given based on the amount of errors that were produced (similar to `Pylint`).
+The final feature of NamePy takes into account all of the errors produced by the previously discussed features.
+When a file is evaluated by the tool, a score out of 10.00 is given based on the amount of errors/warnings that were produced (similar to `pylint`).
 This score is calculated by comparing the number of possible errors to the number of actual errors.
 An overall score stating the success-value of passing NamePy is beneficial to show users a snapshot of their evaluation.

 ### 3.4.5 Feature Comparison